Ubudu/IOS-SDK/README.md

 - (void)ubuduIOSSDK_receivedLocalNotificationRequest:(UILocalNotification *)localNotification triggeredBy:(UbuduIOSSDKTriggerSource)triggeredBy
 {
     NSLog(@"ubuduIOSSDK_receivedLocalNotificationRequest localNotification = %@", localNotification);
-    // Post notification only if it's a new one (avoid spamming the user) if ([[UDDemoManager sharedManager] hasLocalNotificationBeenTriggered:localNotification] == NO)
+    // Post notification only if it's a new one (avoid presenting multiple identical notification to the user) if ([[UDDemoManager sharedManager] hasLocalNotificationBeenTriggered:localNotification] == NO)
     {
         [[UDDemoManager sharedManager] markLocalNotificationAsTrigerred:localNotification];